-The appropriations in this subsection are subject to the following conditions and limitations:
+10 The appropriations in this subsection are subject to the following conditions and limitations: 11

-- (a) \$113,000 of the general fund--state appropriation for fiscal year 2002, \$125,000 of the general fund--state appropriation for fiscal year 2003, and \$164,000 of the general fund--federal appropriation are provided solely for the institute for public policy to evaluate the impacts of chapter 214, Laws of 1999 (mentally ill offenders), chapter 217, Laws of 2000 (atypical anti-psychotic medications), chapter 297, Laws of 1998 (commitment of mentally ill persons), and chapter 334, Laws of 2001 (mental health performance audit). - 26 (b) \$168,000 of the general fund--state appropriation for fiscal year 2002, \$243,000 of the general fund--state appropriation for fiscal 27 year 2003, and \$411,000 of the general fund--federal appropriation are 28 provided solely for the development and implementation of a uniform 29 outcome-oriented performance measurement system to be used in 30 31 evaluating and managing the community mental health service delivery system consistent with the recommendations contained in the joint 32 legislative audit and review committee's audit of the public mental 33 health system.
-Once implemented, the use of performance measures will 34 allow comparison of measurement results to established standards and 35 benchmarks among regional support networks, service providers, and 36 37 against other states.
-The department shall provide a report to the
+- 12 (a) \$113,000 of the general fund--state appropriation for fiscal 13 year 2002, \$125,000 of the general fund--state appropriation for fiscal 14 year 2003, and \$164,000 of the general fund--federal appropriation are provided solely for the institute for public policy to evaluate the 15 16 impacts of chapter 214, Laws of 1999 (mentally ill offenders), chapter 17 217, Laws of 2000 (atypical anti-psychotic medications), chapter 297, Laws of 1998 (commitment of mentally ill persons), and chapter 334, 18 19 Laws of 2001 (mental health performance audit). - 20 (b) \$168,000 of the general fund--state appropriation for fiscal 21 year 2002, \$243,000 of the general fund--state appropriation for fiscal year 2003, and \$411,000 of the general fund--federal appropriation are 22 provided solely for development of a new system for measuring and 23 24 tracking the outcomes of community mental health services.

-- 1 appropriate committees of the legislature on the development and 2 implementation of the use of performance measures by October 2002. - (c) \$125,000 of the general fund--state appropriation for fiscal 3 4 year 2002, \$125,000 of the general fund--state appropriation for fiscal 5 year 2003, and \$250,000 of the general fund--federal appropriation are provided solely for a study of the prevalence of mental illness among 6 7 the state's regional support networks.
-The study shall examine how reasonable estimates of the prevalence of mental illness relate to the 8 9 incidence of persons enrolled in medical assistance programs in each 10 regional support network area.
-In conducting this study, the department shall consult with the joint legislative audit and review 11 committee, regional support networks, community mental health 12 providers, and mental health consumer representatives.
-The department 13 shall submit a final report on its findings to the fiscal, health care, 14 15 and human services committees of the legislature by November 1, 2003.
+(c) \$125,000 of the general fund--state appropriation for fiscal year 2002, \$125,000 of the general fund--state appropriation for fiscal year 2003, and \$250,000 of the general fund--federal appropriation are provided solely for a study of the prevalence of mental illness among the state's regional support networks.
+The study shall examine how reasonable estimates of the prevalence of mental illness relate to the 31 incidence of persons enrolled in medical assistance programs in each In conducting this study, 32 regional support network area. department shall consult with the joint legislative audit and review 33 34 committee, regional support networks, community mental 35 providers, and mental health consumer representatives.
+The department shall submit a final report on its findings to the fiscal, health care, and human services committees of the legislature by November 1, 2003.

-NEW SECTION.
-Sec.
-205. FOR THE DEPARTMENT OF SOCIAL AND HEALTH SERVICES--DEVELOPMENTAL DISABILITIES PROGRAM
+1 Sec.
+205. FOR THE DEPARTMENT OF SOCIAL AND HEALTH NEW SECTION.
+2 SERVICES--DEVELOPMENTAL DISABILITIES PROGRAM